 - 4. Select the schema name from the Schema Name drop down list. - 5.
-Enter the name of the view in the View Name field.
+Enter the name of the view in the View Name field. - 6.
+Select the Continue with Wizard radio button orselect the Edit SQL script directly radio button to jump directly to the last step of the wizard (see step 14).

-- Select the Continue with Wizard radio button orselect the Edit SQL script directly radio button to jump directly to the last step of the wizard (see step 14). - 7.
-Click the Next button.
+7. Click the Next button.
 The Select the table(s) to be referenced by the view dialog box appears.

 - 8. Select tables to use in the view by double-clicking the table names on the left.
 Alternatively, use the buttons in the middle to add or remove columns.
 Selected tables appear on the right. - 9.
-A table can be added to a view more than once.
-If this is done, an alias for the table must be provided.
-The alias is a new name for the table that allows for columns in the table to be referenced more than once.
-To add an alias: - a) Select a table that has already been added to the view. - b) Enter an alias name into the field under the Alias heading.
+You can add a table to a view more than once, however, an alias for the table is required.
+The alias is a new name for the table that allows referencing columns in the table more than once.
+To add an alias: - a) Select a table already added to the view. - b) Enter an alias name into the field under the Alias heading.
 The default name appears as TableAliasName#.